wncc/learners-space/Python/README.md

 Hello everyone

 Welcome to the course on Python from Learners' Space by Career Cell and WnCC.

-The course has no prerequisites
+In this course, you will be learning Python Data Structures, Object Oriented Programming, Python Packages, and some applications like Web Scraping and GUI Development.
+The course is divided into 6 weeks but you are free to learn it at your own pace.
+Further, it has no prerequisites but knowledge in any one of the programming languages will be an advantage.

 The tentative schedule for the course is as follows:
  - **Week 1**: [Setup/ Jupyter Notebooks/ Data Structures](./Week%201/README.md)